-Who is eligibility to apply for registration of a design in Namibia?
+Who is eligible to apply for the registration of a design in Namibia?

 - The originator of the design.